 Have you ever had to select the winners in a contest?
 It's easy when you draw names out of a hat, but how would you do it in Excel?

 Here's a list of names that represent entries in a contest.
-Suppose we want to pick five winners.
+Suppose we'd like to pick five winners.

-In a real drawing, we'd pick 5 random names out of a hat.
-But how to do that in Excel?
+In a real drawing, we'd pick five random names out of a hat.
+But how do we do that in Excel?

 In Excel, we can simulate this idea using the RAND function.
 The RAND function generates random numbers between 0 and 1.